It is with great pride that we offer the German language to a large number of students from year 7 upwards.

 Beyond the curriculum

 We offer a varied and enriching experiences to all years.
 In year 8 and 9, students visit Cologne and have a chance to meet up with the pen pals.
 We have a year 10 German experience and year 12 work experience exchange to Trier.
-Trips this year have included: a visit to the National Theatre where we saw Erich Kästner’s ‘Emil and the Detectives’; the Whitechapel Gallery for a lecture on Höch, dada, surrealism and photomontage, Philip Glass’s new opera of Franz Kafka’s ‘The Trial’ at the Royal Opera House; visiting theatre company production of a play in German for years 7-9; Sixth form study day at the BFI on the history of German cinema; lecture by Neil MacGregor about his exhibition ‘Germany: Memories of a Nation’ at the British Museum; A level seminar on Linguistics and the German Youth Language Kiezdeutsch.
+Trips this year have included: a visit to the National Theatre; the Whitechapel Gallery, a trip to the Royal Opera House; visiting theatre company production of a play in German for years 7-9; sixth form study day at the BFI on the history of German cinema; a trip to the British Museum; A level seminar on Linguistics and the German Youth Language Kiezdeutsch.